 How Can I Prepare for a Service Audit?

-• Confirm that your equipment has power and air and gather a selection of test bottles.
+- Confirm that your equipment has power and air supply.

 Because one of the key goals of a service audit is to avoid unplanned downtime, scheduling a service audit during planned downtime, such as during a major change in production type or facility layout, is most efficient.